xanderdunn/bash_tools/yubikey.md

          # Add this following line to ~/.gnupg/gpg-agent.conf
          pinentry-program /usr/bin/pinentry-gtk-2
          gpg-connect-agent updatestartuptty /bye```
 - If you are having issues with `ansible` or any other tools establishing  multiple ssh connections at the same time, these issues can be caused by too much pressure put on Yubikey.
-Please use concurency carefully.
+Please use concurrency carefully.
 For example: for ansible you can use `forks = 10` in `[defaults]` section of `/etc/ansible/ansible.cfg` or `-f 10` parameter.
 Please note that `10` is a subjective number that works for some machine.
 YMMV
 - To extend the expiration date of a key:
     - `gpg --list-keys`
     - `gpg --edit-key <key id>`